grpc-ecosystem/polyglot/README.md

 Polyglot is a grpc client which can talk to any grpc server.
 In order to make a call, the following are required:
 * A compiled Polyglot binary,
-* a .proto file for the service *or* a compiled proto class on the classpath,
+* the .proto files for the service,
-* and a request proto instance
+* and a request proto instance in text format.

-In particular, it is not necessary to generate grpc classes or to compile the protos into the Polyglot binary.
+In particular, it is not necessary to generate grpc classes for the service or to compile the protos into the Polyglot binary.

 ## Status